NAMAN9801/Data-Structures-Java/ReadMe.md

 Each chapter includes:
 - Theoretical explanation of the data structure
 - Time and space complexity analysis
-- Java implementation with comments
+- Java implementation with detailed code explanations
-- Example applications
-- Practice problems and solutions
+- Practice problems ranging from easy to hard difficulty
+- Example applications with step-by-step solutions
 - Quick reference notes for revision

+## Practice Questions

+The repository includes a comprehensive set of practice questions that:
+- Cover various difficulty levels (easy to hard)
+- Include detailed explanations for each solution
+- Help reinforce theoretical concepts
+- Prepare you for technical interviews
+- Build problem-solving skills

 ## How to Use This Repository

 1. Start with the basic data structures and progress to more complex ones
+2. Watch the corresponding lectures from Apni Kaksha and PW Skills
-2. Refer to the chapter notes for conceptual understanding
+3. Read through the chapter notes for conceptual understanding
-3. Review the code implementations for practical applications
+4. Review the code implementations with detailed explanations
+5. Solve practice problems to strengthen your understanding
-4. Use the quick notes for revision before interviews or exams
+6. Use the quick notes for revision before interviews or exams

 ## Contributing

-Feel free to contribute by adding more examples, optimizing implementations, or suggesting improvements to the notes.
+Feel free to contribute by:
+- Adding more practice problems
+- Optimizing implementations
+- Suggesting improvements to the notes
+- Adding alternative solutions to existing problems

 ## License